Jeroenemo/mr-robogers-neighborhood/README.md

 * Open _index.html_ in your browser

 ## Known Bugs
-* The reverse button does not prompt user to enter number if the form fields are left blank.
+* The reverse button does not prompt user to enter number if the form fields are left blank. _(fixed)_
-* The reverse button will use previous entries if the fields are left blank.
+* The reverse button will use previous entries if the fields are left blank. _(fixed)_
-*
+* Would be nice to not reverse "Enter a whole number" and "won't you be my neighbor"
+* Does not render well on smaller viewports

 ## Future Enhancements
 * Fix aforementioned bugs concerning reverse button.